telefonicaid/perseo-fe/docs/user/index.md

 [notifications mechanism](http://fiware-orion.readthedocs.io/en/latest/user/walkthrough_apiv2/index.html#subscriptions),
 clients instruct Orion CB to notify Perseo of the changes in the entities they care about (`Event API`).
 Details of this process are explained in the [Orion Subscription part of the User Manual](user/index.md#orion-subscription).
-Then, rules to the CORE Rule Engine can be easily managed using the publicly available [WireCloud](https://github.com/Wirecloud/wirecloud)) operational dashboard, or making use of any of the REST clients able to programmaticly use the Perseo's `Rule API`.
+Then, rules to the CORE Rule Engine can be easily managed using the Perseo's `Rule API`.
 These rules will identify patterns that will trigger actions with Orion to create or update entities, or with other different components or external systems, such as Web (HTTP), Email (SMTP) or SMS (SMPP) servers.

 Perseo allows you to create/edit/delete rules through its API.
 You can find more accurate information about the Perseo API [here](../API/api.md)